 Now nail on the last two side pieces and you’re done!
 (If you used new wood then it’s time to slap on a coat of my DIY wood stain to make the wood look old)

-Time to find that perfect place for a vintage, rustic accent!
+Time to find that perfect place for the new crate!

 Not a member yet?
 You’re missing out!!!